 AUGUST 29 – EMAIL FOR OUR APPOINTMENT

 We received an email from the Stadsloket that our appointment was set for September 29.
-We had to bring the following: confirmation of my appointment, national passport, 2 passport IDs, registered rental contract or title deed, declaration of legal cohabitation, proof of relationship for at least 2 years, proof of health insurance for Belgian and family members valid in Belgium, proof or resources and regular income for the Belgian, proof of payment of federal contribution for thee Belgian.
-200 euros had to be paid through bank transfer for the procedure.
+We had to bring the following: confirmation of my appointment, national passport, 2 passport IDs, registered rental contract or title deed, declaration of legal cohabitation, proof of relationship for at least 2 years, proof of health insurance for Sponsor and family members valid in Belgium, proof or resources and regular income for the Sponsor, proof of payment of federal contribution for the sponsor.
+200 euros had to be paid through bank transfer for the procedure and we just needed to present the printout of the confirmation payment.
 It was too bad that our appointment was just a few days after my 90 day stay is over.
 I was still planning to go home to the Philippines and come back in December so I can still settle a few things back home.

 SEPTEMBER 29 – APPOINTMENT AND ISSUE OF ORANGE CARD

 So we submitted the documents that they needed.
 He scanned our documents.
 We also had all our documents scanned in a USB and we just left that with the officer.
 He asked for 2 passport pictures.
 He attached one of them to the orange card and issued it.
 The orange card is my temporary paper while my application is still being processed.
 It is good for 6 months regardless of the result.
 They have actually set an appointment for us for March 29 and that’s the day we will find out if our application has been approved or not.
 The orange card also gives you your national Belgian number which usually starts with your birth date.
 This card is important as it allows you to apply for health insurance, enroll in integration classes, open bank accounts, you can even work if your partner is a Belgian national.
-We were also asked to submit a copy of my insurance so we just went straight to the insurance company after to apply so we are done with it.
+We were also asked to submit a copy of my insurance so we just went straight to the insurance company after the appointment to apply so we are done with it.
+The proof was submitted via email when we got the confirmation by mail.
 We also opened a bank account that day.

 THE 6 MONTHS OF WAITING